Only six ingredients and you will have a comforting cake full of fresh nectarines or peaches and topped with a delicious egg-sugar layer.

 Preheat the oven to 200 degrees Celsius/ 390 degrees Fahrenheit.
-Line a baking dish of approximately 21×32 cm/ 8×13 inch with baking paper.
+Line a baking dish of approximately 21x32 cm/ 8x13 inch with baking paper.

 In the meantime prepare the fruit.
-Stone the peaches or nectarines and quarter them.
-Halve the quarters to obtain rather thick slices.
+Stone the peaches and quarter them.
+If they are very large, cut them into eights.

 In the meantime separate the eggs.
 Beat the egg whites until stiff.
 Beat the egg yolks with the 3 tablespoons sugar.
 Add the flour to the egg yolk mixture and incorporate.
 Fold in the beaten egg whites.